l30nard0/mif/doc/readme.txt

 6.3.
 PvD related events handling

-What to do when some MIF PvD related change occur while some MIF aware application is already running?
+What to do when some MIF PvD related change occur while some PvD aware application is already running?
 There are several possibilities:
 a) do nothing
 b) signal to the application that change occurred if application is registered for such events
-c) same as b) but with addition to what the change is about
+c) same as b) but with additional parameters which will describe the change

 Issue that should be also considered here is WHEN the MIF manager detect changes.